Ethan A. Hitchcock (general): Civil War

 After the start of the Civil War, Hitchcock applied to return to the service but was rejected.
-It was only after the intervention of Winfield Scott that he was commissioned a major general in February 1862 and became special adviser to the Secretary of War.
-From March 17 to July 23, 1862, he served as the chair of the War Board, the organization that assisted President Abraham Lincoln and Secretary of War Edwin M. Stanton in the management of the War Department and the command of the Union armies during the period in which there was no general-in-chief.
+Maj.
+Gen Henry W. Halleck, who had a great deal of respect and admiration for Hitchcock, proposed giving him a major general's commission and an assignment in the Western theater, but the 63-year-old Hitchcock declined such a demanding post and preferred to remain in Washington, D.C., in an administrative role.
+He did get promoted to major general of volunteers, however, and from March 17 to July 23, 1862, he served as the chair of the War Board, the organization that assisted President Abraham Lincoln and Secretary of War Edwin M. Stanton in the management of the War Department and the command of the Union armies during the period in which there was no general-in-chief.
 (Maj.
-Gen. George B. McClellan had been relieved of his responsibilities as general-in-chief, and Maj.
-Gen. Henry W. Halleck had not yet replaced him.)
+Gen. George B. McClellan had been relieved of his responsibilities as general-in-chief, and Halleck had not yet replaced him.)

 Hitchcock sat on the court-martial of Maj.
 Gen. Fitz John Porter, which convicted the general of disobedience and cowardice.
 From November 1862 through the war's end, he served as Commissioner for Prisoner of War Exchange and then Commissary-General of Prisoners.

 Hitchcock was mustered out in 1867 and moved to Charleston, South Carolina, then to Sparta, Georgia.

 Personal life

 On April 20, 1868, he was married to Martha Rind Nicholls (1833–1918) in Washington, D.C.
 Martha was a daughter of Isaac Smith Nicholls and Joanna Maria (née Rind) Nicholls.

-Hitchcock died on August 5, 1870 at Glen Mary Plantation in Sparta, two years after his marriage.
+Hitchcock died on August 5, 1870, at Glen Mary Plantation in Sparta, two years after his marriage.
 He was buried in West Point National Cemetery, New York.
 His widow died on August 15, 1918.

+The Pale Blue Eye (2022) is a film adaptation of the 2003 novel by Louis Bayard featuring Simon McBurney as Hitchcock.